userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

     - snap/command-chain/hooks-configure-desktop
 ```

-This is a copy of the following script: [`fonts`](https://github.com/canonical/snapcraft/blob/main/extensions/desktop/common/fonts)
+The `hooks-configure-desktop` script is a copy of [this `fonts` script](https://github.com/canonical/snapcraft/blob/main/extensions/desktop/common/fonts).